Winsor McCay: Animation (1911–1921)

 McCay said he was most proud of his animation work.
 He completed ten animated films between 1911 and 1921, and three more were planned.

 Inspired by the flip books his son brought home, McCay "came to see the possibility of making moving pictures" of his cartoons.
 He claimed to be "the first man in the world to make animated cartoons", though he was preceded by others such as James Stuart Blackton and Émile Cohl.
-McCay made four thousand drawings on rice paper for his first animated short, which starred his Little Nemo characters.
+McCay made four thousand drawings on mulberry paper for his first animated short, which starred his Little Nemo characters.
 They were shot at Vitagraph Studios under Blackton's supervision.
 Live-action sequences were added to the beginning and end of the film, in which McCay bets his newspaper colleagues that in one month he can make four thousand drawings that move.
 Among those featured in these sequences were cartoonist George McManus and actor John Bunny.
 Little Nemo debuted in movie theatres on April 8, 1911, and four days later McCay began using it as part of his vaudeville act.
 Its good reception motivated him to hand-color each of the frames of the originally black-and-white animation.

 McCay had become frustrated with the Herald, partly over money issues and partly because he perceived a lack of freedom.
 He accepted a higher-paying offer in spring 1911 from Hearst at the New York American and took Little Nemo's characters with him.
 The Herald held the strip's copyright, but McCay won a lawsuit that allowed him to continue using the characters, which he did under the title In the Land of Wonderful Dreams.
 The Herald was unsuccessful in finding another cartoonist to continue the original strip.

 McCay began work that May on his next animated film, How a Mosquito Operates, based on a Rarebit Fiend episode from June 5, 1909, in which a man in bed tries in vain to defend himself from a giant mosquito, which drinks itself so full that it explodes.
 The animation is naturalistic—rather than expanding like a balloon, with each sip of blood the mosquito's abdomen swells according to its body structure.
 The film was completed in January 1912, and McCay toured with it that spring and summer.